akkadotnet/Akka.Persistence.Redis/README.md

 ### Health Checks

-The Hosting package includes built-in health check support for monitoring the health of your Redis persistence plugins:
+The Hosting package includes built-in connectivity health check support for verifying Redis availability and accessibility.
+These liveness checks proactively verify that your Redis instance is accessible and responsive by performing PING commands against the configured Redis instance.

+#### Enabling Connectivity Health Checks

+Enable connectivity health checks by calling `WithHealthCheck()` on the journal and/or snapshot builder:

 ```csharp
 builder